dotnest/Pypit/README.md

 You can close the popup by pressing Ctrl, Esc or by clicking the game window/losing focus on popup

 Windows users might encounter a *feature* due to how `pynput` works for now
-If Pypit pricechecks items when only **Ctrl** is pressed - it seems to be in a state where it thinks that **d** is pressed down too.
-You can use it for your convenience and look up prices with just Ctrl, in that case **press d** when you're done to "unstick" it
+If Pypit pricechecks items when only **Ctrl** or **d** is pressed - it seems to be in a state where it thinks that the other button is pressed down too.
+You can use it for your convenience and look up prices with just Ctrl/d, in that case **press the other button** when you're done to "unstick" it

 ## Linux